MartinsAlex/MA_Backtester/README.md

 ## Example 3 : Analyse multiple crypto-currencies

 #### Bitcoin, Ethereum, Litecoin, BitcoinCash and XRP.
 January 2018 to may 2020.
-Stratégie basée sur le croisement des moyennes mobiles exponentielles de 8 et 13 jours.
+Exponential Moving Averages of 8 and 13 days.
 - Initial capital : 10'000 USD
 - Short and long positions
 - Commission : 0.1 %